White Label Travel Platforms: The Ultimate Buyers Guide

-Interchange fees: A fee all merchants are required to pay with every credit card or debit transaction, and is paid to the financial institution that issued the card.
+Interchange fees: A fee all merchants are required to pay with every credit card or debit transaction and is paid to the financial institution that issued the card.
 That rate can vary between 2% for credit cards, and 0.3% for debit cards.

 Merchant of Record: any business authorized and legally liable for processing a credit or debit card transaction.
-It is responsible being PCI compliant, following the rules established by financial institutions, and complying with all local and international tax laws.
+It is responsible for being PCI compliant, following the rules established by financial institutions, and complying with all local and international tax laws.

 OTA: Online Travel Agent/Agency is an e-commerce business whose online properties allow travelers to book hotels, car rentals, flights, cruises, sightseeing tours, activities, and other related services.
 The two largest OTAs are Booking Holdings (BKNG), (formerly called Priceline), and Expedia Group ( EXPE).

-PCI compliance or PCI DSS compliance: Payment Card Industry Data Security Standard are security standards created to make sure all companies that accept, process, store or transmit credit card information, do so in a safe and secure environment.
+PCI compliance or PCI DSS compliance: Payment Card Industry Data Security Standard are security standards created to make sure all companies that accept, process, store, or transmit credit card information, do so in a safe and secure environment.

 Private label SaaS: (see White Label SaaS)

-Retail Commission Model: Typically an OTA who sells rooms at a public rate, and earns a commission (ranging from 15%-30%,) for selling the room.
+Retail Commission Model: Typically an OTA sells rooms at a public rate, and earns a commission (ranging from 15%-30%,) for selling the room.

 White label SaaS: A software product that is built by one company, for the purpose of being rebranded and used by another company.

-Wholesaler: A B2B company that buys hotel accommodations at the Net Rate from a bedbank or aggregator, then adds additional value, such as the infrastructure required to support a white label travel platform, and then sells those rooms at the wholesale rate.
+Wholesaler: A B2B company that buys hotel accommodations at the Net Rate from a bedbank or aggregator, then adds additional value, such as the infrastructure required to support a white-label travel platform, and then sells those rooms at the wholesale rate.

 Topics: cash back rewards, Travel, member loyalty, membership benefits programs, membership discounts, membership benefits, member travel benefits, member incentives, online travel, white label, private label, turnkey, credit union benefits, white label travel platforms, white label travel solutions